vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/logging-apache-geode-gatewaysender-queue-events.md

 ---
 date: 2020-06-03
-description: 'This is a how-to article that describes a way to log all the events in a GatewaySender queue.
+description: This is a how-to article that describes a way to log all the events in a GatewaySender queue.

-  '
 lastmod: '2021-04-22'
 team:
 - Barry Oglesby